NLO QCD corrections to polarised di-boson production in semi-leptonic final states: Results

 In the resolved topology it is possible to distinguish the two jets that come from the $\PW$-boson decay, up to potentially relevant reconstruction effects.
 In \reffi{fig:resonly} we consider two observables that depend on the kinematics of individual jets (those labelled as decay jets, sorted according to their transverse momentum).

 The polar decay angle of the leading decay jet $\Pj_1$ in \reffi{fig:thetastar_jet1_res} is defined similarly to the one of the charged lepton in Eq.~\eqref{eq:thetastar}: it is the angular separation between the leading-jet direction in the rest frame of the hadronic system~$\rm J$ ($\vec{p}^{*}_{\Pj_1}$) and the direction of $\rm J$ calculated in the reconstructed di-boson CM frame ($\vec{p}^{\,\CM}_{\rm J}$), \beq \cos\theta^{*,\rm CM}_{\Pj_1}\,=\,\frac{\vec{p}^{*}_{\Pj_1} \cdot \vec{p}^{\,\CM}_{\rm J}}{|\vec{p}^{*}_{\Pj_1}||\vec{p}^{\,\CM}_{\rm J}|}\,. \eeq Note that this observable is sensitive to the reconstruction procedure to identify the hadronic system~$\rm J$ and is not selecting the up-like or down-like jet (which would be unphysical) but rather the leading-$p_{\rT}$ one.
 At variance with the leptonic decay angle in the $\PZ$-boson rest frame, the hardest jet can originate from an up-type or a down-type quark, strongly distorting the description of the boson decay.
 Strikingly, all distributions are non vanishing only between $\cos\theta^{*,\rm CM}_{\Pj_1}\approx -0.4$ and $\cos\theta^{*,\rm CM}_{\Pj_1}=1$, clearly favouring the positive region of the spectrum.
 In fact, the hardest jet is mostly produced in the same direction of the decayed boson, of which it takes the largest fraction of transverse momentum.
 The analogous distributions for the softest jet show the opposite behaviour, populating mostly the negative region of the spectrum.
 The LO shape for the TL state follows the one of the LL state.
-This is expected as this angular variable, up to the sorting of jets in the transverse momentum instead of the electric charge, is directly related to the polarisation state of the $\PW$~boson.
-At NLO QCD this is no longer the case, with the TL shape following the LT and TT ones.
+This is expected as this angular variable is directly related to the polarisation state of the $\PW$~boson (and agnostic to the $\PZ$-boson one).
+This relation is somewhat deteriorated, compared to the decay into leptons, since the identification of the flavour and charge of individual quarks is not physical, therefore the decay jets can only be ordered according to their transverse momenta.
+In contrast, at NLO QCD the TL shape is following the LT and TT ones.
 This dramatic change in the TL shape, driven by large and non-flat real QCD corrections in gluon-induced channels, is due to the combination of the bad reconstruction of the $\PW$~boson, discussed already for \reffis{fig:mj} and \ref{fig:mj_loose}, the suppression of the LO signal, and the choice of sorting the decay jets in $p_{\rT}$.
 The interference effects at NLO QCD are practically negligible in the most populated region, while they increase up to more than $10\%$ towards the endpoints of the spectrum.